neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 :::{tab-item} Linux

-1. Install `pass`:
+On Linux, the `pass` package is used to manage the encryption.
+You can install it with:
    ```bash
    sudo apt install pass
    ```

-2. Initialize the password store with your GPG key:
+Next, you need to initialize the password store with your GPG key:
    ```bash
    pass init <your-gpg-id>
    ```